Mohun Bagan & East Bengal approach West Bengal BJP leader Kailash Vijayvargiya over I-League - ISL issue | Goal.com

 Bagan and East Bengal have now approached prominent West Bengal BJP leader Kailash Vijayvargiya in order to ensure the two clubs play in the top division of the country next season.

-Mohun Bagan officials Debashish Dutta and Srinjoy Bose, along with East Bengal's Debabrata Sarkar and Shanti Ranjan Dasgupta, had met Mr.Vijayvargiya, a prominent political rival of Chief Minister Mamata Banerjee (of Trinamool Congress), at his residence.
+Mohun Bagan officials Debashish Dutta and Srinjoy Bose, along with East Bengal's Debabrata Sarkar and Shanti Ranjan Dasgupta, had met Mr.Vijayvargiya, a prominent political rival of Chief Minister Mamata Banerjee (of Trinamool Congress).

 "We have let our concerns known to Mr. Kailash Vijayvargiya.
 We believe that East Bengal and Mohun Bagan should be given their due respect and these two clubs must play in the top league of India.
 He has heard our problems and has promised to help us in every manner possible.
 We hope to hear from him very shortly," Debabrata Sarkar to Goal.

-Interestingly, Indian Football Association (IFA) President Ajit Banerjee who is the brother of Mamata Banerjee has also shot a letter to Narendra Modi in support of the two Kolkata clubs.
+Interestingly, Indian Football Association (IFA) President Ajit Banerjee who is the brother of Mamata Banerjee has also shot a letter to AIFF President Praful Patel in support of the two Kolkata clubs.

 "IFA is shocked to hear the news that East Bengal and Mohun Bagan are not getting a berth in the top tier of Indian football.
 These two clubs have been the stepping stone of Indian football.
 Many eminent players have represented India who plied their trade for these two clubs.
 They have been the nursery for Indian football.
 Their fan base runs into crores and is spread throughout the world," the letter reads.